I’ve had people ask me (especially in the past few months):

 Fast forward a year – just 4 months after Sellsword VR released into Early Access.
 The VR industry tanked.
 What was set to be a multi-billion dollar money-printing machine suddenly went silent.
 Investment dried up, some great studios who bet big on VR went under, awesome projects went dark.
 We didn’t care – our game was a spare time endeavor that cost us nothing but time.
 We could keep going with no risk.

 A few weeks later, the deathblow: VRTK’s lead developer decided it was time to end the project.
-Valve and Oculus were still moving full steam ahead on new hardware.
+Valve and Oculus were still moving full steam ahead (pun intended) on new hardware.
 Every update to SteamVR / OpenVR or Oculus Toolkit broke VRTK, and there just weren’t enough folks left in the VRTK community to fix it.

 So here’s why we stalled: